 |Department||English and Modern Languages|

-Dr. Guler regularly organizes sessions, facilitates workshops, and presents her own studies at national and international conferences.
-Her most recent book chapter on the indigenous rhetorical notions in a medieval Turkic text (recovering alternative, non-Western, global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions contracted by Southern Illinois University Press.
-Some of her other peer-reviewed and edited book publications include the following:
+She regularly organizes panels, facilitates workshops, and presents her own work at conferences across the world.
+Her most recent book chapter on the indigenous rhetorical notions in a medieval Turkic text (as part of a recently growing scholarly movement to recover non-Western and global approaches to rhetoric) is forthcoming in Alternative Sources for Rhetorical Traditions (in press).

 “An Overview of Kut and Töre as the Pillars of the Turkish Rhetorical Tradition.”
 The Routledge Handbook of Comparative World Rhetorics Studies in the History, Application, and Teaching of Rhetoric Beyond Traditional Greco-Roman Contexts (ed. by Keith Lloyd).
 New York: Routledge, 2020.